rage/cyber-security-base-19/data/descriptions.md

 ability to disrupt the functionality of a system; corporate responsibilities and liabilities; and the never-ending software crisis that is related to the increasing amount of software and maintenance.
+Estimated required hours to complete the course: 6-30 hours, depending on the background.

 #### Securing Software 3 CR (ECTS)